Mafo369/OpenGLDemos/README.md

 ## IMPORTANT NOTE:

-**FILE HAS TO BE EXECUTED FROM bin/ DUE RESSOURCES ACCESS LIKE Shaders/ AND Assets/**
+**FILE HAS TO BE EXECUTED FROM bin/ DUE TO RESSOURCES ACCESS LIKE Shaders/ AND Assets/**

 ## Getting Started